-Other than Visual Studio, Photoshop, Office/Outlook, 3dsMax (/Maya/Modo/...) and Perforce, these are the tools that I always have installed on my development computer.
+Other than what's required - usually Visual Studio, Photoshop, Office/Outlook, 3dsMax/Maya/Modo/... and Perforce (sadly nowadays often git), these are the tools that I always have installed on my development computer.

-I don't use OSX for development at all, but I use it almost exclusively at home for photography and general computer stuff...
-So I included a few OSX tools too, even if you won't find as much programming stuff - will be marked in maroon.
+- I don't use OSX for development much - I included a few OSX tools but you won't find as much programming stuff - will be marked in maroon.

-The opposite, uninstall, is also best served by some bulk/batch tools, I did have success with Absolute Uninstaller and for Windows 8+ App Uninstaller.
+The opposite, uninstall, is also best served by some bulk/batch tools, I did have success with Absolute Uninstaller and BCU, but I'm sure there are many alternatives.